Return to top

 🥘 Ingredients

-This dairy free white sauce recipe uses simple ingredients that you can find at most grocery stores, specialty grocery stores, or online.
-Here are some helpful details about each ingredient.
+This dairy free white sauce recipe uses the following simple ingredients that I can easily find at most grocery stores.

 ingredients for easy, dairy free, vegan bechamel sauce

-Make The Classic Roux: Melt vegan butter in a small saucepan over medium heat.
-Add the flour, stir and cook for 2-3 minutes.
+Make The Classic Roux: I melt vegan butter in a small saucepan over medium heat.
+Then I add the flour, stir it in, and cook for 2 to 3 minutes until it forms a smooth, slightly golden base for the sauce.

 roux cooking in a pot

-Add Milk: Heat the milk in a microwave-safe container until warm (1-2 minutes).
-Whisk the warm milk into the flour mixture until smooth to make a vegan roux.
-The plant milk and butter make this a healthy alternative to bechamel sauce.
+Add Milk: I heat the milk in a microwave-safe container until warm, about 1 to 2 minutes.
+Then I whisk the warm milk into the flour mixture until smooth to make a vegan roux.
+Using plant milk and butter gives me a healthy alternative to traditional bechamel sauce.

 milk added to roux in a pot

-Cook: Continue to cook, stirring with a wooden spoon or whisk, for 7-8 minutes or until this non dairy white sauce has thickened.
+Cook: I continue to cook the sauce, stirring with a wooden spoon or whisk, for 7 to 8 minutes until this non-dairy white sauce has thickened.

 sauce cooking in a pot on the stove

-Add Seasoning: Remove from the heat and season with salt, pepper, and nutmeg if using, whisk to combine.
-Serve this milk free white sauce warm.
+Add Seasoning: I remove the sauce from the heat and season it with salt, pepper, and a pinch of nutmeg if I am using it.
+I whisk everything together and serve this milk-free white sauce warm.

 sauce cooking in a pot on the stove

-• Make sure to cook the roux completely.
-The roux is the mixture of fat and flour that forms the base of this bechamel vegan sauce.
-Cook it over medium heat until it turns a pale golden color to ensure that the flour is properly cooked and doesn’t leave a raw taste in the sauce.
+• Cook the Roux Completely: I always make sure to cook the roux fully.
+The roux is the mix of fat and flour that forms the base of this vegan bechamel sauce, and I cook it over medium heat until it is a pale golden color, so the flour loses its raw taste.

 📖 Variations